SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 kubectl -n sumologic logs prometheus-prometheus-operator-prometheus-0 prometheus -f
 ```

-Since there is a back compatible issue in latest version of chart, you may need following workaround for sending the metrics under controller-manager and scheduler:
+Since there is a backward compatible issue in the current version of chart, you may need following workaround for sending the metrics under `controller-manager` or `scheduler`:

 ```sh
 kubectl -n kube-system patch service prometheus-operator-kube-controller-manager -p '{"spec":{"selector":{"k8s-app": "kube-controller-manager"}}}'